How to Multiply Fractions with Whole Numbers

-This multiplying fraction activity will help students understand what how to multiply fractions by whole numbers using the number line and an algorithm.
+This how to multiply fractions with whole numbers activity will help students understand how to multiply fractions by whole numbers using the number line and an algorithm.

-Teaching fractions on a number line accomplish something I’m a firm believer in.
+Teaching fractions on a number line accomplishes something I’m a firm believer in.
 I believe that students should understand why they are doing something and not just know how to do an algorithm.

-So to help you are your students understand fraction multiplication, this post contains a FREE multiplying fractions activity for you use to review or begin teaching multiplying fractions by a whole number using a number line.
+To help your students understand fraction multiplication, this post contains a FREE multiplying fractions activity for you to use to review or begin teaching multiplying fractions by a whole number using a number line.

 - Print off the interactive notebook.